 How to install and use wget on Ubuntu

-We’ll sho you How to install and use wget on Ubuntu.
+We’ll show you, how to install and use wget on Ubuntu.
 Wget is a free software package that can be used for retrieving files using HTTP, HTTPS and FTP which are considered as the most widely-used Internet protocols.
-Its name comes from World Wide Web + get. wget has many features to make retrieving large files or mirroring entire web or FTP sites easy, including:
+Its name comes from World Wide Web + get.
+Installing wget on Ubuntu is easy task, just carefully follow our tutorial below.wget has many features to make retrieving large files or mirroring entire web or FTP sites easy, including:

 - Can resume aborted downloads, using REST and RANGE;